5 - Wind lights

 - Cover the work surface and wear an apron!

-- When pouring, make sure the pot is flat and on a sturdy surface.
+- When pouring, make sure the pot is level and on a firm surface.

 - Prepare only as much color as you need.